dennisnordberg/julia-school/content/julia/json.md

 (Remember you can scroll horizontally in the code block above.)

 Before we go on, let's recall our desired end result.
-We want a dataframe or CSV that looks like this:
+We want a dataframe and/or CSV that looks like this:

 | org    | id  | launcher     | max_payload |
 |--------|-----|--------------|-------------|